© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Painswick Roman villa (W of High Fold) is a scheduled monument protected by Historic England under reference 1002105.
 View the official record →

-Painswick Roman villa is a Romano-British settlement located west of High Fold in Gloucestershire.
+Painswick Roman villa is a substantial Roman domestic establishment located west of High Fold in Gloucestershire, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002105.

 Painswick Roman villa (W of High Fold) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002105.